TataLab/idst3850_terms/IDST3850_TermsToTest.md

 - Lego Mindstorms: a hardware and software structure which is produced by Lego for the development of programmable robots based on Lego building blocks.
 - Gazebo: Gazebo was a component in the Player Project from 2004 through 2011.
 Gazebo integrated the ODE physics engine, OpenGL rendering, and support code for sensor simulation and actuator control.
 - Sampling Rate: the number of samples taken per second.
-- Aliasing
+- Aliasing: Aliasing is basically a form of undersampling a siganal that hasn't been properly recorded
-- Nyquist
+- Nyquist: a sinuisoidal function in time or distance can be regenerated with no loss of information as long as it is sampled at a frequency greater than or equal to twice per cycle
-- bit-depth (quantization)
+- bit-depth (quantization): refers to the color information stored in an image
-- Baud rate
+- Baud rate: the rate at which information is transferred in a communication channel
-- behaviour control
+- behaviour control: an approach in robotics that focuses on robots that can exhibit complex-appearing behaviors despite little internal variable state to model its immediate environment, mostly gradually correcting its actions via sensory-motor links
-- cognitive robotics
+- cognitive robotics: a subfield of robotics concerned with endowing a robot with intelligent behavior by providing it with a processing architecture that will allow it to learn and reason about how to behave in response to complex goals in a complex world.
-- open-loop control
+- open-loop control: The control system in which input or controlling action does not depend on the output is called an Open-loop control system.
-- closed-loop control
+- closed-loop control: The control system in which input or controlling action does not depend on the output is called an Open-loop control system.
-- allocentric
+- allocentric:  a point of view that revolves around the objects in space and is independ of self
-- egocentric
+- egocentric: a spatial navigation that allows the robot to navigate the around objects based on the objects position in relation to itslef.
-- Kalman Filter
+- Kalman Filter:  an efficient recursive filter estimating the internal-state of a linear dynamic system from a series of noisy measurements